 Office Connector Prerequisites

-The Office Connector allows you to embed, import, and edit office documents (such as Word, Excel and PowerPoint) within Confluence.
+The Office Connector allows you to import, and edit office documents (such as Word, Excel and PowerPoint) within Confluence.

 The browser, operating system and applications required depend on what you are trying to do with an office file.